Home | Documentation | Foundry | Examples | Demo | Download | Feedback | Books

-As you know (see Appendix B),
+As you know (see

-Named groups address this problem by allowing to assign either a symbolic name
+Named groups address this problem by allowing to assign either a symbolic name or an explicit numeric id to a particular group.

-To assign a symbolic name to a group, a name (a word conforming to a Java identifier syntax) should
+To assign a symbolic name to a group, a name (a word conforming to a Java identifier syntax) should be enclosed in curly brackets just after the opening parenthesis:

 Pattern hms=new Pattern("({Hour}\\d\\d):({Minute}\\d\\d):({Second}\\d\\d)");